mhogomchungu/sirikali/index.md

-## SiriKali works on Linux, MACOS and Microsoft Windows
+## SiriKali works on Linux, MACOS and Microsoft Windows Operating Systems

 SiriKali is a Qt/C++ GUI application that manages ecryptfs,cryfs,encfs,gocryptfs and securefs based encrypted folders.
 These projects are compared <a href="https://nuetzlich.net/gocryptfs/comparison/">here.</a> SiriKali can also connect to ssh servers using sshfs.